Making a Map

 When you load a point dataset, the Data Points legend will appear.
 The legend will display what icon the dataset is represented on the map, the optional ability to search, and the filter points.
 Click on any icon to display information about that site in the info bubble.

-- Users can customize the color, shape, and size of any point dataset.
+- Customize the color, shape, and size of any point dataset.

 - Filter datasets: To filter, select the filter points button .
 The map will refresh and a subset of the dataset will now appear on the map.
 You can apply multiple filters to any dataset.